 One common reason why Yue Guang Bai isn't always readily classified as a bai cha is that the processing technique differs slightly from traditional Fujian white tea.
 Producers make White Moonlight Tea from Camellia sinensis var. assamica tea trees instead of Camellia sinensis var. sinensis tea bushes.
 Var. assamica tea trees are indeed the same trees that farmers use for pu-erh production.
 Not to mention, the geographical location of this tea only contributes to its common pu-erh classification throughout distributors.

-Most importantly, farmers wither this unique Yunnan tea in darkness.
+Most importantly, farmers wither this unique Yunnan tea in a shade, away from sunlight.
 On the other hand, when it comes to other white teas, farmers may wither them under sunlight.
 The process of withering the tea leaves in the dark prolongs the drying period.
 This, in turn, contributes to more prolonged oxidation compared to most other white teas.

 Tea enthusiasts believe that it is, in fact, this crucial step that contributes to the mellow and soft flavor of White Moonlight.
 A slightly robust flavor that doesn't immediately remind us of a typical white tea.
 Indeed, this is a taste that is quite incomparable to other bai cha varieties.

 Camellia Sinensis var.
 Assamica (Da Ye Zhong / 大叶种)